-Step One - Bridging Affordability1.
+Step One - Bridging Affordability.
 The County's Bridging Affordability rental subsidy program is designed to serve extremely low-income households earning 30 percent of the Area Median Income (AMI) and below, including those who are homeless.
-In Step One, participating households will focus on building basic self-sufficiency skills such as job readiness and financial literacy; receive services aimed at addressing basic self-sufficiency barriers, such as identifying child/elder care needs and assessing health needs; and receive assistance finding employment.
+In Step One, participating households will focus on building basic self-sufficiency skills such as job readiness and financial literacy; they will receive "ready to rent" training, and receive services aimed at addressing basic self-sufficiency barriers, such as identifying child/elder care needs and assessing health needs.